sakuttomon/CS416-Sound/notebook.md

 # Engineering Notebook - Irvin Lu

 A document containing notes or reflections about the work and progress done throughout the course, organized by each week and the estimated date where such activities occured or finished.
+Notes taken from lecture are prefaced with **_Notes_** in the date header.

 | Table of Contents |
 | ----------------- |